 A. Login to your Outgrow dashboard, and open the respective content piece in Build mode.

 B. Using Outgrow Live URL: Navigate to the Configure tab and from under General Settings, you can copy the Live Content URL.
-In case you have configured CNAME in your Outgrow account, you can choose to opt between the Live Content URL or Whitelabel URL.
+In case you have configured CNAME in your Outgrow account where you can choose the Live Content URL.

 C. Using Outgrow Embed Code: In case you would like to use Outgrow's embed code to embed your Outgrow content on your SharePoint Online page, you can open the Outgrow content in build mode.
 Then you can navigate to the Configure tab and go to Embed On A Webpage sub-tab.
 Under this sub-tab, choose the Custom Embed option.
 You can click on Copy to copy the custom embed code.